-Contributions of services are recognized as revenue if the services received (a) create or enhance non-financial assets or (b) require specialized skills, are provided by individuals possessing those skills and typically need to be purchased if not provided by donation.
-During the years ended June 30, 2016 and 2015, the value of contributed services and materials recognized as revenue in the accompanying statements of activities and changes in net assets was \$6,499 and \$15,696, respectively.
+Contributions of services are recognized as revenue if the services received (a) create or enhance non-financial assets or (b) require specialized skills are provided by individuals possessing those skills and typically need to be purchased if not provided by donation.
+During the years ended June 30, 2017 and 2016, the value of contributed services and materials recognized as revenue in the accompanying statements of activities and changes in net assets was \$35,200 and \$6,499, respectively.

 Unconditional promises or pledges are recorded at net realizable value.
 McMillen Health provides an allowance for uncollectible pledges which is based on historical collection experience and management's estimate of the losses that will be incurred in the collection of all pledges receivable.
-As of June 30, 2016 and 2015, no allowance for uncollectible pledges was deemed necessary.
+As of June 30, 2017 and 2016, no allowance for uncollectible pledges was deemed necessary.

 Conditional promises or pledges are recognized when the conditions on which they depend are substantially met.
-During the year ended June 30, 2015, McMillen Health was awarded a \$300,000 matching (challenge) grant from the McMillen Foundation that will support McMillen Center's Renovation Project.
-For every \$3 raised by McMillen Center, \$2 will be contributed pursuant to the challenge grant to a maximum of \$300,000.
-For the years ended June 30, 2016 and 2015, qualifying matching gifts received resulted in conditional grant funds of \$134,947 and \$130,089, respectively, being recognized in the financial statements.
+During the year ended June 30, 2015, McMillen Health was awarded a \$300,000 matching (challenge) grant from the McMillen Foundation that supported McMillen Center's Renovation Project.
+For every \$3 raised by McMillen Health, \$2 was contributed pursuant to the challenge grant to a maximum of \$300,000.
+For the years ended June 30, 2017 and 2016, qualifying matching gifts received resulted in the remaining conditional grant funds of \$34,964 and \$134,947, respectively, being recognized in the financial statements.